CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

 referencing them.
 Their placement is per default at the end of the referencing lanelet.
 Optionally a position can be explicitly defined for more detailed placement at the side of the road.
-While cycles describing each phase of the traffic light are represented by the tuple :math:`(\text{color}, \text{duration})`.
-In SUMO, cycle information is represented identically to CommonRoad.
+The cycle information describing each phase of traffic lights are represented identically to CommonRoad by the tuple :math:`(\text{color}, \text{duration})`.
 However, SUMO represents time in seconds :math:`(sec)` and CommonRoad in multiples of the timestep :math:`n \cdot \Delta t, n \in \mathbb{N}_0`, forcing conversion between the two systems.
 Traffic lights converted to SUMO are then simulated,